appscode/blog/content/post/kubedb-v2021.06.23/index.md

   - kubedb
 ---

 We are pleased to announce a dual release of [KubeDB v2021.06.23](https://kubedb.com/docs/v2021.06.23/setup/) and [Stash v2021.06.23](https://stash.run/docs/v2021.06.23/guides/latest/backends/overview/).
-This post lists all the major changes done in this release since `v2021.04.16`.This release offers support for the latest Kubernetes version 1.21.1.
-Many network traffic redundancies have been handled in multiple databases and also stash.
-Besides resolving some minor bugs, health check issues and klog log level issues have been resolved in all the databases.
-Major features in the MariaDB Ops Request have been added.
+This post lists all the major changes done in this release since `v2021.04.16`.
+This release offers support for the latest Kubernetes version v1.21.1, MongoDB 4.4.2, Elasticsearch 7.13.2.
+This release adds support for automated DAy 2 operations for MariaDB and PostgreSQL databases.
+There has been various bug fixes across the board that improves the fault tolerance of the KubeDB operator.
+You can find the detailed change logs here: https://github.com/kubedb/CHANGELOG/blob/master/releases/v2021.06.23/README.md

-## **Postgres**

-* Now, Stash checks are skipped in Ops Request, if Stash is not installed.
-* health check issues are now fixed.
-* Added some exciting Ops Request features including Upgrade, Vertical Scaling, Horizontal Scaling, Reconfigure Custom Configuration, Reconfigure TLS and Volume expansion.
-* fixed log level issue.
-* fixed some issues with pg-coordinator.
-* Only the CPU request is set (if missing), keeping the CPU limit empty.
-* Custom uid issue fixed

-## **MongoDB**

-* Added support for **MongoDB 4.4.2**
-* Fixed MongoDB Exporter TLS connection failure bug.
-* Now, Stash checks are skipped in Ops Request, if Stash is not installed.
-* Klog log level issues are fixed.
-* MongoDB health check issues are fixed.
-* Only the CPU request is set (if missing), keeping the CPU limit empty.

 ## **Elasticsearch**